rfresh2/ZenithProxy/docs/wiki/Setup.md

     * `java` release channel (Any OS and CPU):
         * ~600MB RAM

-??? tip "Don't have enough RAM on your Linux VPS?"
+???+ tip "Don't have enough RAM on your Linux VPS?"

-    Use your hard drive as RAM: https://linuxize.com/post/create-a-linux-swap-file/
+    Use your hard drive as (slow) RAM: [https://linuxize.com/post/create-a-linux-swap-file/](https://linuxize.com/post/create-a-linux-swap-file/)

 ### Setup Guides